IgniteUI/igniteui-docfx/en/components/themes/sass/component-themes.md

   $background: purple,
 );

-// Pass the css-vars to the `igx-css-vars` mixin
+// Pass the css-vars to the `css-vars` mixin
 @include css-vars($new-avatar-theme);
 ```

 The above code produces CSS variables for the `igx-avatar` component.
 These new CSS variables overwrite the default avatar rules.
-Similarly, if you were to include `igx-css-vars` mixin later down in the global `scss` file, the mixin will again overwrite any previously defined themes.
+Similarly, if you were to include `css-vars` mixin later down in the global `scss` file, the mixin will again overwrite any previously defined themes.

 For instance: